 This bog is an important sanctuary and is still one of the largest continuous areas of mountain blanket peat in Ireland - it was declared a National Nature Reserve in 1985.
 Here heather and bog mosses dominate.
 And who will be able to forget the waving fields of bog cotton - as impressive as Wordworth's host of golden daffodils?

-Monicknew: you will follow the Slieve Bloom Trail initially through woodland, blanket bog, then high up onto the open mountain where your will finally reach the Ridge of Capard and have lunch overlooking counties Laois, Kildare, Wicklow and Dublin.
+Monicknew: you will follow the Slieve Bloom Trail initially through woodland, blanket bog, then high up onto the open mountain where your will finally reach the Ridge of Capard, overlooking counties Laois, Kildare, Wicklow and Dublin.
 You will return back to Glenbarrow Valley, the starting point, bring the horses for a drink at the foot of the Clamphole falls, walk though woods, through wonderful rock formations and deep glens.